kleinomicslab/mrbin/cran-comments/cran-comments.md

 ## Update

+This is an update (version 1.9.2).
+Changes to this version are minor and can be found in the NEWS.md file.

+## Test environments
+* local Windows 11, R 4.2.2
+* Local Linux, Ubuntu 24.04.1 LTS, R 4.4.2

+## Update

 This is an update (version 1.9.1).
 Changes to this version are minor and can be found in the NEWS.md file.

 ## Test environments